Card-Forge/forge/README.txt

 /Contents/Resources/Java/res/

 Your decks can be placed in the decks folder, your pics can be placed in the pics folder, etc.

+Picture location info:

+The quest opponent icons jpg picture files go into your /res/pics/icons folder.
+The quest booster package jpg picture files go into your /res/pics/booster folder.
+The card token jpg picture files go into your /res/pics/tokens folder.

+The quest pets archive contains two subdirectories named "icons" and "tokens".
+Place the files located inside of the /icons/ folder into the /res/pics/icons/ folder.
+Place the files located inside of the /tokens/ folder into the /res/pics/tokens/ folder.

+Your forge game may not come with one or more of these three folders as part of the forge archive.
+In this case you should use your computer's OS file system to create the proper folders with the correct names and they must be located inside of the /res/pics/ folder.

+Launching Forge and Memory Issues:

+In the past, some people noticed java heap space errors and lengthy pauses.
+The memory requirements for Forge have increased over time.
+The default setting on your computer for the java heap space may not be enough to prevent the above problems.

+The technically proficient can launch the forge jar with an argument from the CLI.
+The argument "-Xmx512m" may work for computers with 1 Gig of memory.
+Computers with 2 Gigs or more of memory should be able to use "-Xmx1024m" as an argument.

+We have created several scripts that will launch the Forge jar with "-Xmx1024m" as an argument.
+People using Windows OS should double click the "forge.exe" file.
+People using one of the other *nix OS should double click the "forge.sh" file.
+People using Apple's Mac OS X should download the Mac version of Forge and then double click the "forge.app" application.

+The script file must be located in the same folder as the Forge jar file and the Forge jar file name can not be changed.
+Otherwise, the scripts will not work.

+If you have a low end machine you may find that the scripts above will prevent java heap space errors but will find that Forge still runs very slowly at times.

+In this case you can try the following.
+Remove the background jpg picture from /res/images/ui/ folder.
+You can try using low quality pictures rather than the high quality pictures.
+Or you can try removing all of the jpg pictures from the pics folder.

+Java Issues:

+Some people that are using an early version of Java 7 under the Windows OS have reported errors that state "Split must have > 2 children".
+Anyone having this sort of problem should de-install java 7 and install java 6 instead.

+Card Picture Issues:

+The server which contained the high quality card pictures is now off line and these high quality card pictures are no longer available as a download from within the forge application.
+We apologize, but the current dev team do not maintain this server and this matter is out of our control.

+Some people are choosing to re-download all of the low quality card and card set pictures when they install the next version of forge.
+This consumes large amounts of bandwidth needlessly.
+Please be careful!

+When you install the new version of Forge, find the forge/res/pics/ folder.
+Either move it or copy and paste the pics folder over to the recently installed new version of forge.
+This way you will only have to download the pictures for the new cards.

+This should save enough bandwidth that everyone will be able to download the new set pictures from the cardforge server.
+We do appreciate your efforts to save bandwidth.
+Thank you.

 Reporting Bugs: